5 Steps to a Genuine End of the Year Thank You Letter

 Remember to sign the letter with your name before sending it off to your client.

-Taking the time to write thank you letters might seem like a big task, but it is one that will pay off in terms of continued loyalty in the end.
+Taking the time to write thank you letters might seem like a big task, but it is one that will pay off in terms of continued customer or client loyalty.